westonshuken/Automatic-Personality-Prediction/README.md

 There are great opportunities that stem from this project and research:

-1) Verifying validity in Myers-Briggs abilitity to segment on behavior, given the MBTI is often criticized for being unreliable ().
+1) Verifying validity in Myers-Briggs abilitity to segment on behavior, given the MBTI is often criticized for being unreliable.
 (Kerwin, P.L., 2017). [[Download Research Paper](https://www.psychometrics.com/wp-content/uploads/2018/06/Creating-Clarity-Addressing-Micsconceptions-About-the-MBTI-Assessment-WhitePaper-1.pdf)]

-2) Classifying online behavior.
-Text-rich platforms like social media, blogs, and forums can use implicit data to segment their customers.
+2) Using implicit text data to classify online behavior of users on text-rich platforms like social media, blogs, and forums.
 This segmentation is a common use of automatic personality detection, which can be used for "advertisements alignment, marketing campaigns adjustment, and supporting bloggers in narrowing down their target audiences based on community pre-detected personality traits" (Tareaf, Berger, et. al, 2018). [[Download Reaserch Paper](https://arxiv.org/pdf/1812.04346)]

 3) The ability for speed and quantity of classification using automated prediction allows for bypassing questionnaire strategies.
 If accurate enough, populations of people and their personalities/online behavoirs could be better understood.
 This would add a drop in the ocean of knowledge in this widely researched topic ( Sharmaa, E., Mahajanb R., & Mansotrad, V., 2021). [[Download Research Paper](https://www.researchgate.net/publication/356603183_Automated_Personality_Prediction_of_Social_Media_Users_A_Decade_Review)]